Owners of Radio Shack, Pier 1 Imports and other brands accused of running $112 million Ponzi scheme

 REV acquired RadioShack in 2020, three years after the nearly century-old electronics chain filed for its second bankruptcy.
 RadioShack first filed for Chapter 11 protection in 2015.

-Modell's Sporting Goods filed for bankruptcy in March 2020, during which time it also announced it would be closing all of its stores.
+Modell's Sporting Goods filed for bankruptcy in March 2020, when it also announced it would be closing all of its stores.
 REV bought the Modell's brand name and assets in August 2020.
 Pier 1 Imports — which still exists as an online store — declared bankruptcy in early 2020.
 REV acquired its trademark name and assets later that same year.

 "Contrary to these representations, while some of the REV Retailer Brands generated revenue, none generated any profits," the suit states.
 "Consequently, in order to pay interest, dividends and maturing note payments, Defendants resorted to using a combination of loans from outside lenders, merchant cash advances, money raised from new and existing investors, and transfers from other portfolio companies to cover obligations."